Rainymy/volumize/tracker.md

     - Scan QR code.
 - [ ] System tray menu update on timer.
     - tray menu is not reflected when choosing timer option.
-- [ ] Improved UI design.
-    - The new design is better than the old one.
 - [ ] Refactor rust codebase.
     - Unify async and sync usages.
         - Async and sync code are a mess.
 Especially the thread management.

+## ================ Done ================

+- [x] Exit to tray option is missing from tray manu option.
-- [ ] There is "TrayIcon" setting in "tauri.conf.json".
+- [x] There is "TrayIcon" setting in "tauri.conf.json".
     - Use it and refactor the tray handling code.
-    - location: [ app > TrayIcon ]

-## ================ Done ================

 - [x] Autostart.
     - [x] Implement autostart functionality.
     - [x] Add autostart settings to the tray menu.
+- [x] Improved UI design.
 - [x] Detect changes in volume.
     - [x] Implement volume detection functionality.
         - [x] Detect system audio changes.